 Pamela Jane has published over twenty-five children’s books with Houghton Mifflin, Simon & Schuster, Penguin-Putnam, Harper, and others.
 Pamela’s newest book, Little Elfie One, illustrated by New York Times best-selling illustrator, Jane Manning, has recently come out (Harper).
-Pamela is a writer and columnist for womenmemoirs.com, and has published short stories and essays in The Antigonish Review, The Philadelphia Inquirer, Literary Mama, and The Writer.
-Her new memoir, An Incredible Talent for Existing: A Writer’s Story which Story Circle called a “fine, five-star read” came out in 2016.
-You can read an excerpt in The Writer here.
-Pamela also blogs for The Huffington Post.
-A recent blog: 7 Things That Really Make Me Mad – Beginning With the Bass Clef
+Pamela is a writer and editor for womenmemoirs.com, and has published short stories and essays in The Antigonish Review, The Philadelphia Inquirer, and Literary Mama.
+Her memoir, An Incredible Talent for Existing: A Writer’s Story will be out in 2016.

 “You can learn a lot about a person from what’s on her iPod, and I have all of Jane Austen’s novels (unabridged of course) on mine.
 I listen to them when I go to sleep, and dream up new chapters.
 It’s almost like finding a long-lost Austen manuscript in the attic of Chawton House…Elizabeth takes a train ride (well, okay, it’s a dream after all), Darcy… well, we all know what we dream about him.
 And, I inevitably encounter the know-it-all who quotes huge chunks of Pride and Prejudice verbatim and won’t shut up – until I wake up.”